mongodb/mongo-powerbi-connector/mongodb-atlas-sql-interface.md

    Select **Continue**.

 5. In the MongoDB Atlas SQL window that appears, fill in the following values:
-   - The **MongoDB URI** you retrieved previously.
-Make sure that it does not contain your username and password or it will be rejected.
+   - The **MongoDB URI**. _Required_.
+     Use the MongoDB URI you obtained in step 1.
+Make sure that it does not contain your username and password.
+URIs containing username and/or passwords will be rejected.
    -  Your federated **Database** name. _Required_
       Use the name of the federated database you obtained in step 1.
    - A **SQL statement**.  _Optional_